anwar03/Blog/README.md

-# instagram-clone
+# Blog

-i was try to create instagram for learning different type functionality.
+i was try to create Blog for learning different type functionality.